 Grab your sharp knife and begin slicing 1 pound of boneless, skinless chicken breast into uniform strips about 1/4 inch thick.
 For the best knife techniques, place your palm flat on top of the chicken breast to hold it steady, keeping your fingers tucked safely away from the blade.
 If the chicken’s still a bit frozen, you’ll find it’s actually easier to get clean cuts.

-Before you start slicing, consider chicken marinating as your next step.
+Before you start slicing, consider marinating the chicken as your next step.
 Those uniform strips you’re creating will absorb flavors better, making your stir-fry more delicious.
 Like my grandmother always said, “The thinner the slice, the nicer the spice!”

 Try slicing slightly against the grain at a 45-degree angle to get consistent strips.
 This technique guarantees tender pieces that’ll cook evenly in your diabetic-friendly dish.